Lalapinkbun/La-Spin/README.md

 > [!IMPORTANT]
 > We do not encourage you to indulge in gambling!

+# System Requirements

+- OS: Windows 10 or later (might work on older versions too) [x64]
+- CPU: Any modern processor
+- RAM: 2 GB or more
+- GPU: Any GPU that supports basic 2D graphics
+- Storage: 50 MB free (game size ~35 MB)

 # How It Works

 In La-Spin, you have one row and up to five columns.